data-dot-all/dataall/pages/deploy/deploy_aws.md

 - Access in the environment account(s).
 Data personas should use the provided IAM team roles to produce and consume data.
 Other IAM roles in the Environment
 AWS Account should have limited permissions.
 You might use imported-IAM roles to data.all or consumption roles to adjust to your particular requirements.
-- Access in the environment account(s) for CDK execution role, should use the scoped-down CDK exec role policy that can be downloaded from the data.all UI.
-This CloudFormation template can be used in the CDK bootstrap command.
+- Access in the environment account(s) for CDK execution role, should use the scoped-down CDK exec role policy that can be downloaded from the data.all UI when linking a new environment.
+This CloudFormation template can then be used in the CDK bootstrap command.